News story | Date: 11/06/2021 | Ministry of Health and Care Services

 The amendments to the Norwegian Control of Communicable Diseases Act that allow use of the COVID-19 certificate in Norway have been passed, and will enter into effect today.

-Information in other languages will be published soon.
+Information in other languages:

 The purpose of the new provisions is to have a system for secure and verified documentation of a person’s vaccination status, recovery from COVID-19, and test results.
 The amendments will also facilitate implementation of the EU's Digital Green Certificate Regulation and grant the Ministry of Health and Care Services the authority to regulate the use of COVID-19 certificates through regulations when necessary.